elifyagmurduran/get-the-credit-card/README.md

-# Get the Credit Card
+# get the credit card 💳

-This is a simple Node.js project that provides information about credit cards through API calls.
-The application retrieves details about credit cards, including validity, scheme (VISA, MASTERCARD, AMEX), and, when available, the bank.
+this is a simple node.js project that provides information about credit cards through API calls. the application retrieves details about credit cards, including validity, scheme (VISA, MASTERCARD, AMEX), and, when available, the bank.

-## Description
+## description

-The goal is to retrieve a series of information on credit cards through API calls.
-The application should provide its consumers with the details about credit cards:
+the goal is to retrieve a series of information on credit cards through API calls. the application should provide its consumers with the details about credit cards:

-* Valid/not valid;
+- valid/not valid;
-* The scheme (i.e VISA, MASTERCARD or AMEX);
+- the scheme (i.e VISA, MASTERCARD or AMEX);
-* The bank when it is available.
+- the bank when it is available.

-### Step 1
+### step 1

-Create a REST API service that will reply to a GET call.
+create a REST API service that will reply to a GET call.
 The endpoint should look like this: this:

 `GET <web-server-address>/api/card-scheme/verify/<card-number>`

-In case of successfull response, the returned object should look like this:
+in case of successful response, the returned object should look like this:

 ```
 {
   "success": true